Excellence in Health Psychology Research Award

 Jerry has also served as an important teacher and mentor to both graduate students and young faculty.
 In particular, he has played an important role as a model for investigators whose interest and training cross many fields – both within and across disciplines.
 This is particularly true for those of who are engaged in the field of health psychology, but were trained as social-personality psychologists.

 In sum, what I believe underlies Jerry’s contributions to health psychology is his confidence in the impact that our field, health psychology, can have on human health and well-being and his commitment to ensuring that we, the people who make up the field of health psychology, deliver on our potential.
-Please join me in congratulating Jerry Suls, recipient of the 2012 Award for Outstanding Contributions to Health Psychology.
+Please join me in congratulating Jerry Suls, recipient of the 2012 Excellence in Health Psychology Research Award.

 Tené T. Lewis, Ph.D.